Overview

 Immature neutrophils are called bands.

-If severe inflammation or infection are present, more bands are released into the
+If severe inflammation or infection is present, more bands are released into the

 blood than would normally be the case to help fight it, so the percentage